 Foam sclerotherapy is a procedure where chemical in its foam form is injected into varicose veins, causing the vein walls to collapse then dissolve into the body and disappear.
 In the foamy state, the chemical doesn’t get diluted by blood, thus ensuring that it can stay in the vein longer.
 Unlike liquid injection sclerotherapy that works only for spider veins, foam sclerotherapy can also be used for treating larger varicose veins.

 Now, here’s where things get exciting!
 Ultrasound imaging is used in the treatment to accurately guide the needle into the vein.
 A fine needle (around the size of an acupuncture needle) is used, so there isn’t any pain involved and hence no need for anaesthesia.
 What’s more, it’s great for treating deep varicose veins that aren’t visible to the naked eye.
 Foam sclerotherapy can also be used to treat remnant veins left behind after a successful endovenous ablation, as well as extensive spider veins.

 Where to go

-Apart from popular and effective endovenonus treatments like ultrasound-guided foam sclerotherapy, laser and needle phlebectomy, The Vein Clinic in Paragon offers a comprehensive range of treatment modalities to cater to all types of varicose veins.
+Apart from popular and effective endovenonus treatments like ultrasound-guided foam sclerotherapy, laser and needle phlebectomy, The Vein Clinic in Paragon offers a comprehensive range of treatments to cater to all types of varicose veins.